saqibrahmanUGI/LapCon/README.md

-# LapCon - contains server.R and UI.R files necessary for shiny application to generate prediction of risk of conversion.
+# LapCon

+Contains the model, along with details of code used to derive the shiny application to predict the probability of conversion after emergency laparoscopic surgery.